aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Now, you can use Amplify UI components in your views.
 Auth UI component renders a pre-built sign-in and sign-up UI with full-fledged auth functionality like user registration, password reminders, and Multi-factor Authentication.

-Previously, we have replaced authentication buttons on the home page that changes the auth states.
-To replace these buttons with the actual auth UI, open *src/app/homeTab/homeTab.page.html* and replace the content with the following markup:
+Previously, we have placed authentication buttons on the home page that changes the auth states.
+To replace these buttons with the actual auth UI, open *src/app/homeTab/homeTab.page.html* and replace the existing content with the following markup:

 ```html
 <ion-header>